dharmit/syscalls/src/cat-filename.md

 My curiosity led me to find more about `/etc/ld.so.preload`.
 First I did, `dnf provides` but it exited saying "No packages found".
 Next, I went to the search engine which yielded Q&A across stackechange sites.
 Attempting to open `/etc/ld.so.preload` is a behaviour all programs exhibit; it's something that's baked into glibc.
-Beyond that the topic of "preloading" seemed like a rabbit hole that I don't want to dive into at the moment.
+Beyond that the topic of "preloading" seemed like a rabbit hole that I didn't want to dive into yet.

-### openat()
+### `openat()`

 <!-- Why does `cat` need to read `/etc/ld.so.cache` file> -->
 `openat(AT_FDCWD, "/etc/ld.so.cache", O_RDONLY|O_CLOEXEC) = 3`

-Signature of `openat` from the man page:
+Function signature:
 ```c
 int openat(int dirfd, const char *pathname, int flags)
 ```